Friday June 6

 🩺 Workshop Overview

 Enhance your diagnostic confidence with this hands-on workshop that will demonstrate how handheld ultrasound can be integrated into your clinical decision-making to improve patient assessments.
-You'll work in small groups to practice scanning techniques on live models, focusing on key applications like volume assessment (IVC, cardiac, lung), joint injections, kidney/bladder volume, and gallbladder scans.

 πŸ› Learning Objectives